autoplot/documentation/javadoc/org/autoplot/pngwalk/RichPngUtil.md

-# org.autoplot.pngwalk.RichPngUtilAt the 2012 MMS meeting at UNH, a group of us proposed that we
+# org.autoplot.pngwalk.RichPngUtil

- embed a little metadata within PNG images which provides lookup information in JSON format.
+At the 2012 MMS meeting at UNH, a group of us proposed that we embed a little metadata within PNG images which provides lookup information in JSON format.